dragonflydb/documentation/docs/managing-dragonfly/replication.md

 Dragonfly supports replication over TLS.
 To make it work you need:

-1. A valid certificate issued by a CA. We recommend [let's encrypt](https://letsencrypt.org/).
-2. An x509 server certificate and private key.
-3. An x509 client certificate and private key.
+1. To configure your Dragonfly instance to use TLS.
+That includes getting or generating a server certificate.
+2. To choose a method of authentication between the replica and the master.
+This can be either with a password or with client certificates.

 Also note that we only support `.pem` files, any other format won't work with dragonfly.

-For the second and third step you can use `OpenSSL` lib to generate the required files.
-For example, the process of generating a server certificate is:
+You can use `OpenSSL` to generate the required certificates.
+For example, the process of generating a server certificate and signing it with a self-managed CA is as follows:

 Generate Dragonfly's private key and certificate signing request (CSR):
 ```bash